vitalab/vitalab.github.io/article/_posts/2022-04-14-MultiModalVersatileNetworks.md

 The authors' goal is to find the best way to combine the modality specific representation vectors into a shared space, a process which they represent by what they call *embedding graphs*.
-The figure below represents different embedding graphs discussed in the paper":
+The figure below represents different embedding graphs discussed in the paper:

 ![](/article/images/MultiModalVersatileNetworks/figure1.jpg)